GDPR or Bust?

 Reflecting on what appeared to me to be a growing consensus between the debate and round table panellists that the biggest challenge was “GDPR is 95 per cent a legal issue” which suggested the legal eagles would be the first required to pick over the bones of GDPR.

 I would need to call a legal eagle and all be it an unscientific crude experiment ask a simple question.
 I decided to call a small town down to earth local solicitor who I deeply and professionally respect.
 So what did I say to this low flying legal eagle? … ‘I am looking for some legal advise on GDPR … is this something you can help me with? or is there another legal firm you recommend that specialises in GDPR?’.
 As I expected the reply was swift and direct and to be honest, much as I had suspected.

 While ‘What does GDPR stand for?’ would be what I expected to hear, I cant even say I was surprised by the down to earth home truths shared with me next.
 The recommendation I would summarise as ‘You’ll most likely need to call one of the big Dublin based legal firms’.
 Ok, no real surprise there then, until he drove his point home with the precision and accuracy of his eagle eye focused on the reality that was for him blindingly obvious and simple.
-Many small businesses, never mind those humble little, most often can not afford to call down a flock of high flying Dublin based legal eagles to help formulate and implement a GDPR strategy, let alone pay to get the job done right this side of the deadline.
+Many small businesses, never mind those humble little micro-firms, most often can not afford to call down a flock of high flying Dublin based legal eagles to help formulate and implement a GDPR strategy, let alone pay to get the job done right this side of the deadline.